Maatrika-P/Intrusion-Detection-System/README.md

-# Intrusion Detection using Machine Learning
+# Intrusion Detection using Machine Learning 🛡️

-🔒🚀 Protecting computer networks against cyber threats with machine learning models.
+🔒🚀This repository houses a comprehensive Intrusion Detection System (IDS) project built on machine learning techniques, with a primary focus on the NSL-KDD dataset.
+Our goal is to develop a robust, scalable, and efficient system to detect and prevent intrusions in computer networks.

 ## Overview